 Your doctor may hear heart murmurs (sounds caused by turbulence in blood flow in the heart) if the valves become damaged by stored GAG.
 Heart valves are designed to close tightly as blood passes from one chamber of the heart to another in order to stop blood from flowing back in the wrong direction.
 If a valve is weakened, it may not shut firmly enough and a small amount of blood may shoot backward, leading to turbulence and a murmur.
-Most individuals with MPS I have some degree of murmur or leakage.
+Most individuals with MPS VII have some degree of murmur or leakage.

-Since heart problems occur so frequently in MPS I, all individuals with MPS I should have an echocardiogram annually (or as often as your doctor thinks necessary) to show whether any problems are beginning.
+Since heart problems occur so frequently in MPS VII, individuals with MPS VII should have a test known as an echocardiogram annually (or as often as your doctor thinks necessary) to show whether any problems are beginning.
 The test is painless and similar to the ultrasound screening of babies in the womb.
-It can identify problems with the heart muscle, heart function and heart valves, but like many tests it cannot detect all possible problems, especially coronary art possible problems, especially coronary artery disease.
+It can identify problems with the heart muscle, heart function and heart valves, but like many tests it cannot detect all possible problems, especially coronary artery disease.

-In individuals who are severely affected, the muscle of the heart may be damaged by storage of GAG (cardiomyopathy) and the heart also may be put under strain by having to pump blood through abnormal lungs (corpulmonale or right heart failure).
-A number of affected individuals have high blood pressure.
+In individuals who are severely affected, the muscle of the heart may be damaged by GAG storage (cardiomyopathy).
+The heart also may be put under strain by having to pump blood through abnormal lungs (corpulmonale or right heart failure).